Bernhardt Line

-The Bernhardt Line, or Reinhard Line, was a German Army defensive line in Italy during the Italian Campaign of World War II.
+The Bernhardt Line, or Reinhard or Bernhard Line, was a German Army defensive line in Italy during the Italian Campaign of World War II.
 Having reached the Bernhardt Line at the start of December 1943, it took until mid-January 1944 for the US Fifth Army to fight its way to the next line of defences, the Gustav Line.
 The Bernhardt Line was defended by XIV Panzer Corps (XIV Panzerkorps), part of the German Tenth Army (10.
 Armee).

 Unlike most of the other defensive lines, the Bernhardt Line did not run all the way across Italy but was merely a bulge in front of the main Gustav Line; ran over the massif of Monte Cassino; and enclosed the peaks of Monte Cassino (Monastery Hill), Monte la Difensa, Monte la Remetanea and Monte Maggiore, in the territory of Rocca d'Evandro, and Monte Sambucaro (or Sammucro), which stands at the border of the three regions (Lazio, Molise, and Campania).
 However, the defences of the Gustav Line on the Adriatic are sometimes referred to as the Bernhardt Line, and the battles for that part of the line are included in this entry.

-The Bernhardt Line was not as strong as the Gustav Line and was intended only to delay the Allies' arrival.
+The Bernhardt Line was not as strong as the Gustav Line and was intended only to delay the Allies until at least the middle of December.
 Together with the Gustav Line and the Hitler Line, it made up the German Winter Line defences.

 Background

 Following the Allied invasion of Italy in September 1943, the Italian government had surrendered, but the German Army continued to fight.
-The Allied 15th Army Group, commanded by General Sir Harold Alexander, conquered southern Italy, but by early October, it had come up against the Volturno Line, the first of two lines (the next being the Barbara Line) was used to delay the Allied advance to buy time to prepare the most formidable defensive positions, which formed the Winter Line.
-Alexander had three possible alternatives to reach the Italian capital of Rome.
-On the Adriatic Front, he could advance to Pescara and then use Highway 5 (the old Roman Via Valeria) which traversed the country to Rome on the other coast.
-Alternatively, on the other side of the Apennines, Highway 7 (the old Roman Appian Way) followed along the west coast but south of Rome ran into the Pontine Marshes, which the Germans had flooded.
-Finally, Highway 6 ran in the same direction, but further inland, through the Liri Valley.
+The Allied 15th Army Group, commanded by General Sir Harold Alexander, conquered southern Italy but by early October it had come up against the Volturno Line, the first of two lines (the next being the Barbara Line) used to delay the Allied advance and buy time to prepare the formidable Winter Line.
+The Germans intended to hold the Volturno Line until at least 15 October and the Barbara Line until at least 15 November.